 For more information about the allotments, click on Weybridge Allotment Holders and Gardeners Association.

-Anyone, of any age, who is resident in the local area is entitled to take up a plot.
-There are no restrictions on applying for one – apart from a commitment to cultivate it – and no previous gardening experience is necessary
+Anyone who is resident in the local area is entitled to take up a plot.
+There are no restrictions on applying for one – apart from a commitment to cultivate it.
+No previous gardening experience is necessary

 Please help us to help local people in Weybridge

 Leaving a gift to the Charity in your will – or making a donation now – can make a huge difference to the needy of Weybridge

 Weybridge Charity helps local residents.
 Every penny donated is spent on giving cash, food or essential household equipment or furniture to people on very low incomes within Weybridge.

 It may be a surprise to learn that there are a lot of local households in need, but a significant proportion of Weybridge residents do suffer from real poverty and severely limited prospects.
 You can help make a difference.

 Being poor in this particularly affluent area creates a number of problems.
 Low-income families can often feel isolated and lose self-esteem.
 They see a future of mounting debt.
 The stress of constantly trying to make ends meet can lead to health problems, and lower life expectancy.
 It can sometimes even lead to domestic abuse.